HEROIN ADDICTION - GET HELP

-You'll be given a key worker who will help you put together a personalized treatment plan.
+You'll receive a key worker who will help you put together a personalized treatment plan.
 You'll meet your key worker regularly throughout your treatment.

 Maintenance or detoxification (detox)?

-Always go for a detox as maintenance therapy is just switching to methadone, subutex, suboxone, buprenorphine which make you even more addicted and harder to get off than from heroin.
+Always go for a detox as maintenance therapy is just switching to methadone, subutex, suboxone, buprenorphine.
+These drugs may make you even more addicted and harder to get off than from heroin.

-Detoxing from heroin at a medical facility usually takes from 5 to 7 inpatient days.
+Detoxification from heroin at a medical facility usually takes from 5 to 8 inpatient days.

-If you're also addicted to alcohol or other drugs, such as benzodiazapines, you'll be offered support with stopping these as well.
+If you're also addicted to alcohol or other drugs, such as benzodiazapines, you can get support with stopping these as well.